Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

 \subsection{Social Media}

-Social media companies collect a wide variety and a large amount of language data which contains clinically-relevant information (Table~\ref{tab_socialmedia}).
-While this information can also be extracted on a population level, such as the notable rise in cognitive distortions over time \cite{bollen2021historical}, the same information can be attributed on an individual level \cite{bathina2021individuals}, making social media a powerful tool to support mental health risk assessment and diagnosis.
-Language from Facebook posts, for example, has been shown to contain markers for depression such as rumination and sadness can be detected in the data up to 6 months prior to a clinical diagnosis at hospital \cite{eichstaedt2018facebook}.
-Models applied to Facebook and other social platforms like Twitter, Reddit and so on have been successful in predicting diagnosis of other disorders like psychosis, anorexia, anxiety, and stress levels \cite{kim2020deep,guntuku2019understanding,rissola2021survey}.
-Aside from language present in user posts and comments, these models also include processing media data such as Instagram images \cite{hansel2021utilizing}, or combining images and text \cite{birnbaum2020identifying,hansel2021utilizing}.
-It is important to note that online search forms an equally compelling dataset that can be used alongside social media activity to enhance overall performance.
+To date, social media companies have collected a wide variety and a large amount of language data which may contain clinically-relevant information (Table~\ref{tab_socialmedia}).
+This information can not only be extracted on a population level, such as the notable rise in cognitive distortions over time \citep{bollen2021historical}, but also be attributed on an individual level \citep{bathina2021individuals}, making social media a powerful tool to support mental health risk assessment and diagnosis.
+Language from Facebook posts, for example, has been shown to contain markers for depression; rumination and sadness can be detected in such data up to 6 months prior to a clinical diagnosis at hospital \citep{eichstaedt2018facebook}.
+Models applied to Facebook and other social platforms (e.g., Twitter and Reddit) have been successful in predicting diagnosis of psychosis, anorexia, anxiety, and stress levels \citep{kim2020deep,guntuku2019understanding,rissola2021survey}.
+Aside from language present in the user posts and comments, ML models often process media data such as Instagram images \citep{hansel2021utilizing}, or integrate images and text to infer the user's state-of-the-mind \citep{birnbaum2020identifying,hansel2021utilizing}.
+Entries of online search also form a complementary and equally compelling dataset alongside social media activity.

-Recent developments of transformer models, including those learning multilingual language representations, have enabled researchers to build NLP models that can generalize across languages and apply them to social media data, for example, to detect depression or self-harm \cite{CairoDep2021,BERT2021}.
-Furthermore, specialized language representations that were trained on mental health specific conversations and are made publicly available \cite{ji2021mentalbert}, have been shown to improve performance compared to non-specific representations.
-Finally, the use of transformer embedding can be applied to pre-identified sections in language which correspond to responses to standard clinical assessments such as the subjective well-being scales \cite{kjell2022natural}, supporting the high-accuracy prediction of the standard survey scale responses without directly running the survey.
+Recent developments of transformer models, including those learning multilingual language representations, have enabled researchers to build NLP models generalizable across languages and apply them to social media data, for example, to detect depression or self-harm \citep{CairoDep2021,BERT2021}.
+Furthermore, specialized language representations that were trained on mental health specific conversations and became publicly available \citep{ji2021mentalbert}, have been shown to improve performance compared to non-specific representations.
+Finally, transformer embedding can be applied to pre-identified sections in language which correspond to responses to standard clinical assessments such as the subjective well-being scales \citep{kjell2022natural}, supporting the high-accuracy prediction of standard survey scale responses without directly running the survey.